DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

 Anyone who manages to transform into a Pokemon has their DNA slightly changed to become part Pokémon once they turn back.
-It has not been confirmed but it is likely the same for any Pokémon that transforms into a human.
+It has not been directly confirmed but it is likely the same for any Pokémon that transforms into a human.

 April Fools 2013 had this happen to Sakura and Lyuri, mirroring the Pokémon RéBURST transformations, they became an Arcanine and a Lucario, respectively.